AmenuveveDordor/AmenuveveDordor/README.md

 - 👋 Hi, I’m @AmenuveveDordor
-- 👀 I’m interested in Back end and Front End development
+- 👀 I’m interested in Front End development
-- 🌱 I’m currently learning Information Technology Management and Cloud Networking
+- 🌱 I’m currently learning Information Technology Management
 - 💞️ I’m looking to collaborate on any available projects
 - 📫 you can reach me via amenuvevedordor@gmail.com and +233552903815